Clement-Moreau-Info/SIMBA/README.md

 ## Run the app

+For run the Simba :

+1. Dowload the project.

-Dowload all files in your R workspace and simply run the file named `simba_app.R` on RStudio.
+2. Place it in your R workspace.

+3. Simply run the file named `simba_app.R` on RStudio.

 ## Play with data